 As with any real estate transaction, the builder/listing agent represents the seller's best interests, not yours.

 We can advise you at each step of a new home purchase, starting with a builder's reputation and the quality of homes they build.
 We'll ask the right questions so you can make informed decisions.
 We can help guide your design choices so you don't overpay for upgrades that may not be necessary or cost-effective.
 And we'll be at your side during each of the inspections to make sure everything is on track and done properly.

 There is no cost to you for having us represent your best interests.
 As long as we accompany you on your first visit to a subdivision, the builder will pay our commission.
 We've worked with many new home builders, and we look forward to bringing that experience to you!

-Click the icon below to begin searching for new homes, or Contact Me for more information.
+Click the icon below to begin searching for new homes (it will open a new window), or contact us for more information.